Kirdan/kirdan.github.io/README.md

 ]
 ```

-For further customization and integration with your data, check the [full API reference](API.md).
+For further customization and integration with your data, check the [API reference](API.md).